-After DPT jet injection is completed at an injection location, a cluster of two to three injection wells will be installed with well screens intersecting the fractures created during DPT jet injection.
+After DPT jet injection is completed at an injection location, between one and three injection wells will be installed with well screens intersecting the lenses created during DPT jet injection.
 A maximum well screen length of 15 ft will be used to minimize the likelihood of creating vertical preferential pathways through the UCRS, where downward hydraulic gradients have been observed (DOE 2013).
-Because treatment depths intervals are 40 ft on average, multiple screened intervals are required to facilitate injection across the entire treatment depth interval.
+Because treatment depth intervals are 40 ft on average, multiple screened intervals are required at most locations to facilitate injection across the entire treatment depth interval.
 After injection pressure has dissipated and the drill rods have been removed at an injection location, the deepest well at that location will be installed in the existing borehole.
 Additional wells with shallower screen intervals at each injection location will be installed with lateral offsets less than 5 ft from the DPT jet injection location.
-The number of injection wells to be installed at each DPT jet injection location and the estimated well screen depths are presented in Table 4.
+The number of injection wells to be installed at each DPT jet injection location and the estimated well screen depths are presented in Table 5.

 Injection wells will be installed using methods designed to place the sand filter pack surrounding the well screen in contact with the sand-mZVI-filled fractures.
+Injection wells should be installed using DPT or sonic drilling methods.
 The use of drilling methods that increase the likelihood of compromising the hydraulic connection between the well screen and the sand-mZVI-filled fractures by smearing these zones with clay (e.g., rotary drilling with hollow-stem augers) must be avoided.
 Wells will be constructed using 2-inch schedule 40 PVC, and wells will have 10-slot PVC well screens.